CasimirKaPazi/Voxelgarden/mods/intweak/README.txt

 --USING the mod--
 ------------------

-This mod inplements to new functions to the players inventory.
-The first is the breaking sound of any tool, that is played when a tool breakes after the specific number of uses.
+This mod implements two new functions to the players inventory.
+First is a breaking sound of any tool, that is played when a tool breakes after the specific number of uses.

 The second new function is Auto-refill.
 This function replaces broken tools or emptied stacks with others from your inventory.

+!!
 You can disable the auto-refill by changing first line of init.lua to "local auto_refill = false"